 Make Hair Fertilizer and Compost

 Unlike a landfill, hair composts well in a garden setting because it receives adequate oxygen.
 It’s also quite high in nitrogen so it is the perfect fertilizer to add to roses since they thrive with extra nitrogen.
+So now may be the perfect time to get some recycling bins from EKO Home or the likes to carry out efficient waste separation, so that all the hair waste can go into a compost bin rather than the dry waste bin.
 Your neighbors will want to know your secret.
 Some vegetables like cabbage, lettuce, cucumbers, squash, and tomatoes need extra nitrogen too so hair can come in handy.
 You can even weave hair into mats to place around these nitrogen loving plants to serve double duty as mulch and nitrogen fertilizer.

 Besides the hair you save from the rubbish clearance bin at home, the next time you and your family members get a hair cut, ask for the clippings to take home.
 If you have a large garden, or participate in a community garden, you may want to ask your hair dresser or barber if he or she can save hair for you in boxes.
 The same goes for your neighborhood pet groomer.
 Put all that dog hair to good use!